 A competitive, qualified and productive work force

-It has the second highest productivity per industrial worker in the world.
+France has the second highest productivity per industrial worker in the world.
 The French work force is adaptable and creative thanks to a high level of training and education.

-France is a high tech country supporting research and development
+A high tech country supporting research and development

 A very competitive initial set-up cost